thielicious/aLoad/README.md

 # aLoad

-Automatically loads classes from a given path (customized)
+Automatically loads classes from a given path separated in modules

 ---
 <br>